Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 ## Exercises:Level 2

-1. Make a simple a simple portfolio using the components we have created so far.
+1. Make a simple portfolio using the components we have created so far.
+Implement a dark mode by using the function we wrote on day 8 challenge.

+## Exercises: Level 3

+Coming

 🎉 CONGRATULATIONS ! 🎉